-Question: Does UMUC offer Stateside Associate of Arts (AA) degrees?
+Question: Does the University of Maryland University College offer Stateside Associate of Arts (AA) degrees?

 Answer: Associate of Arts Degrees are available to the following individuals:

 - All active-duty service members and their spouses

 Frequently Asked Questions Regarding Eligibility Requirements for Stateside (Adelphi) AA Degree Programs

 Who is eligible to enroll in the Adelphi AA degree programs?

 Active-duty service members and their spouses, members of the National Guard, Reservists and Veterans.

 Will all military spouses whether a spouse of active duty or not be allowed to enroll?